michaelo/daya/README.md

 * Currently a lot of the defaults is handled within dot.zig - this is error-prone if we were to change graphing-backend
 * Support lifting notes to top level of generated doc?
 E.g. now, if added to an instance wihtin a group, the note also gets rendered within the same group
 * Support multiple files as input (glob?) + a parameter to specify output-format, which will reuse the respective input-names with added extension for output
+* Support monitor/auto-build?
 * .hidot
     * TBD: Implement more advanced (composed) shapes?
 E.g. an UML-like class with sections?
+    * Include-functionality:
+      * Consider revise to include in-place, rather than append to top-level document.
+This will allow for sub-diagrams.
+Need to reconsider scope-strategy.
-    * Implement import-functionality
+      * Support includes-in-includes
     * Explicitly define behaviour wrt duplicate definitions; shall the latter be invalid behaviour, or shall they be fused?
 Either simply adding children, or explicitly checking for type and override values.
     * Simplify syntax: allow } as EOS.
 Don't require quotes around #-colors.
+Consider removing ; alltogether.
+Nl can serve the same purpose.
 * Finish v1 hidot-syntax: what is scope?
     * Ensure compilator supports entire hidot-syntax
 * Lower importance: